Field-Robotics-Lab/Bathymetry_Converter/README.md

   ```
   * note : ignore `ERROR 1: PROJ: Unrecognized horizontal grid format for filename 'us_noaa_pvhpgn.tif'`. it's not our problem. it's PROJ's network database problem.
 It works ok with what's in the cache.

-- Final products will be saved at a directory with `PREFIX` (defined at mkbathy.py) as its name
+- Converted gazebo model files will be saved at a directory with `PREFIX` (defined at mkbathy.py) as its name to be called using the bathymetry plugin [bathymetry plugin tutorial](https://github.com/Field-Robotics-Lab/dave/wiki/Bathymetry-Integration)

 ### Other useful tips
 - To investigate the information (boundaries, max height/depth and etc) of the source bathymetry file, you may also use the docker image